Seed Tick Control: Protect Your Home or Business

 Problems Caused by Seed Ticks

 Lyme disease, Rocky Mountain spotted fever, and babesiosis are just a few of the diseases these pests can spread.
 Seed ticks pick up bacteria or tiny parasites from rodents and small mammals and pass them on to their next host.
 Early detection is very important since it takes one to two days for them to transmit pathogens.
+Now you know the answer to seed ticks carry lyme disease, unfortunately.

 Outdoor businesses, like landscaping and garden centers, run a higher risk of seed ticks.
 Additionally, workers who handle wildlife, such as park rangers or veterinary staff, may also become hosts.
 This can lead to liability for a company if an employee or customer gets a dangerous infection.